aeff81/BLE-YC01_ESP32/README.md

    that might help me to completely understand the relation of the different values

-Just another hint: It's fairly easy to get the Bytes from the device by using gatttool: gatttool -b C0:00:00:XX:XX:XX --char-read -a 0x000e but you'll get something like ff a1 fe fa fc 09 ff 03 fd 01 fe ef ff c7 fd b8 fa b8 2f fc from that and have to do some wired stuff to get the desired values from that.
+Just another hint: It's fairly easy to get the Bytes from the device by using gatttool:

+  gatttool -b C0:00:00:XX:XX:XX --char-read -a 0x000e

+but you'll get something like

+  ff a1 fe fa fc 09 ff 03 fd 01 fe ef ff c7 fd b8 fa b8 2f fc

+from that and have to do some wired stuff to get the desired values.
 So I ended up asking Bing-AI to convert the Python-Skript from jdeath (https://github.com/jdeath/BLE-YC01/blob/main/custom_components/ble_yc01/BLE_YC01/parser.py  --  thanks again!) to Arduino code.